ynizon/iptv/README.md

 ### Don't forget to go to the settings page to get the method to open movies link for linux or windows.

-##  OMDB Notation
+##  TMDB Notation

-You can set your omdb api key (https://www.omdbapi.com/) in your .env (OMDB_KEY) to get movies informations like notes, votes, but request are limited...
+You can set your tmdb api key (https://www.themoviedb.org) in your .env (TMDB_KEY) to get movies informations like notes, votes...
 Then launch :
 ````
-php artisan refresh:omdb
+php artisan refresh:info
 ````

 ## Updating
 Launch this commande to refresh your library:
 ````
 php artisan refresh:playlist
+php artisan refresh:info
 ````

 ## Screenshots